Naiqus/naiqus.github.io/_posts/2014-12-31-wechat-mp-for-discourse-development.md

 Recently I registered a Wechat MP for my Discourse forum [E1zone](www.e1zone.de) and developed some server-side functions to fetch users' information from the Discourse forum.
 This post includes the procedure of the implementation and some notes of technical details.

+The code is now hosted in Github: [discourse-wechat-mp](https://github.com/Naiqus/discourse-wechat-mp).

 ---

 **The implemented functions:**